Assessment in Education – Its Types & Purpose

 Assessment in Education

 Checking how students are doing in school is essential, but it can get confusing with all the different types of assessments.
 There’s assessment for learning, assessment as learning, and assessment of learning.
 Plus, every school community seems to have its own way of monitoring student progress.
+The importance of assessment in education cannot be overstated, as it plays a crucial role in guiding both teaching and learning processes.

 So, what are the basic types of assessment, and how do you use them in teaching?
 We looked at the common ones in early education to give you a starting point or just a quick review!
 Without waiting further, let’s dive in.